ClearBlade/native-libraries/clearblade.md

 Class: ClearBlade.Cache(cacheName);

-Caches can be shared across services, making data access faster than database operations.
+Caches can be shared across services and make data access faster than database operations.
 The ClearBlade.Cache object performs cache operations like GET, GETALL, SET, SETNX, SETMULTIPLE, DELETE, and FLUSH. __Please note that setting `undefined` values in the cache causes abnormal behavior.__

 To instantiate the cache object, you need your cache name.